Paul-Anderson2/deep-learning-challenge/README.md

 Storing files and data for Modeul 21 deep learning challenge

+Code was created in and should be run in Google Colab.
+The csv file referenced exists there.

 Final code is included in the file called 'Alphabet_soup_predictor.ipynb

 Starter code is also included